rasyidf/dakonclash/README.md

-# Bead Clash Game
+# Dakon Clash Game

-Bead Clash is a turn-based strategy game built with React.
-Players take turns placing beads on a 5x5 grid, with each bead affecting the surrounding cells by spreading in four directions (up, down, left, right).
-The goal is to control the grid by strategically placing and spreading beads of different colors.
+Dakon Clash is a turn-based strategy game built with React.
+Players take turns placing beads on a n x n grid, with each bead affecting the surrounding cells by spreading in four directions (up, down, left, right).
+The goal is to control the grid by strategically placing and spreading beads of their own colors.

 ![image](https://github.com/user-attachments/assets/a2f2025b-30ca-4fc2-8b76-fba355bf66e9)